Table of Contents Show

 How Architecture Can Improve Mental Health?

-Architecture plays a critical role in shaping not only how we live and work, but also how we feel, think, and recover.
-The spaces people inhabit daily—homes, offices, schools, hospitals, and public areas—can either support mental well-being or quietly contribute to stress, anxiety, and emotional fatigue.
+Architecture and psychology share a connection that shapes how people experience the world every day.
+The spaces we inhabit, from homes and offices to schools, hospitals, and public areas, can either support mental well-being or quietly contribute to stress, anxiety, and emotional fatigue.
 Elements such as light, scale, material choice, spatial flow, and connection to nature have been shown to influence mood, cognitive performance, and emotional regulation.

 Effects of Architecture on Mental Health